 Feeding chickens grit will help them to digest their food.
 However, if your chickens are allowed to roam and scratch in an area that contains dirt or gravel, this will satisfy that need.
 Otherwise, you will need to supply grit by sprinkling some on their food or in the area where they like to scratch.

 Make sure that your egg laying hens get at least 17% protein in their diets (or they will pick their feathers) and enough calcium to produce hard egg shells.
 They love worms and bugs for protein.
 And you can even grow your own worms for really cheap.
 They also really love raw meat!

 Your chickens can get their calcium from eating greens or by giving them raw quality dairy foods.
 And chickens will need an ample amount of clean water to produce their eggs.
-You must also let your chickens get enough sunshine for eggs to contain a good amount of vitamins D and A.
+You must also let your chickens get enough sunshine for eggs to contain a good amount of vitamins D and A along with healthy fats.